Books like 'Les Misérables'

 Readers who enjoyed Les Misérables by Victor Hugo also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical war christian mystery suspense other-man-woman love triangle regency angst new adult
+historical christian suspense war mystery other-man-woman love triangle regency angst class difference

 -